 A FEW FINISHING touches.
 Cut a small pipe for the mounting peg, and another to match it.
 The peg goes on the rear armature anywhere you feel comfortable with.
-The other one goes on the bottom bracket and will function as a bash guard to protect your chainring the first
+The other one goes on the bottom bracket and will function as a bash guard to

-POST-SCRIPT:
+POST-SCRIPT